 Taking to Bed: The Decumbiture

 The word decumbiture comes from the Latin for lying down, and the technique is simple to describe.
-When a patient fell ill and took to bed, the astrologer-physician noted the exact moment and cast a chart for it, much as one would cast a birth chart for a nativity.
-This "chart of the disease" was then read for the nature and course of the illness, with the Moon standing as the chief significator of the body and its changing state.
-Alongside it a physician might weigh the sixth house of health, the classical house of illness.
+When a patient fell ill and took to bed, the astrologer-physician noted the exact moment and cast a chart for it, much as one would cast a birth chart for a newborn.
+This "chart of the disease" was then read for the nature and course of the illness.
+The Moon served as its chief significator, the planet that stood for the body and its changing state.
+Alongside the chart, a physician might also weigh the sixth house of health, the classical house of illness.

 The Critical Days

 The doctrine of critical days is older than astrology's part in it.
 Hippocrates, in the Aphorisms and the Prognostic, taught that fevers come to a crisis on fixed days, the seventh, the fourteenth and the twentieth chief among them, when the disease would either break or worsen.
 Galen devoted a whole work, On Critical Days, to explaining why, and he tied the rhythm to the Moon.
-As the Moon moved a quarter of the way around the zodiac from where it stood at the decumbiture, about every seven days, it reached an angle to its own starting place, and that angle marked a crisis.
+About every seven days, the Moon moved another quarter of the way around the zodiac from where it had stood at the decumbiture.
+Each time it reached one of these angles to its starting place, that angle marked a crisis.

 The Moon's Quarters and the Fever

 The logic joined Hippocratic observation to astrological aspect.
-The malefics and benefics mattered at each crisis: if the Moon, arriving at a critical angle, met a supporting aspect from Jupiter or Venus, the physician looked for a good turn, and if it met Saturn or Mars, he feared a bad one.
+The malefic and benefic planets mattered at each crisis.
+When the Moon reached a critical angle, the physician read the planets it aspected there.
+A supporting aspect from Jupiter or Venus, the benefics, promised a good turn.
+A hard one from Saturn or Mars, the malefics, warned of a bad one.
 Watching the phases of the Moon in the sky was part of the same sensitivity to lunar rhythm that governed the whole method.

 Culpeper's Decumbiture

 The technique reached English readers through Nicholas Culpeper, whose Astrological Judgement of Diseases from the Decumbiture of the Sick appeared in 1655.
-He set out how to cast the figure for the moment of taking to bed, how to find the significators of the disease, and how to follow the Moon to the critical days for the "judgement."
+He set out how to cast the chart for the moment of taking to bed, how to find the planets that signified the disease, and how to follow the Moon to the critical days for the "judgement."
 His work is the fullest late statement of a tradition that also produced the calculated health point, the Part of Sickness.

 A Rhythm, Not a Verdict